 To get the Papaya health benefits and get relief from food poisoning, you can slice papaya cubes and eat them fresh.

-To Harness the benefits of papaya, to cure Dengue fever, eat fresh papaya- the best way to get the most nutrients from papaya, including the enzymes that have been shown to increase platelet count.
-Drink Papaya Juice- Papaya juice is a convenient way to get the benefits of papaya.
+To Extract the health benefits of papaya fruit, to cure Dengue fever, eat fresh papaya- the best way to get the most nutrients from papaya, including the enzymes that have been shown to increase platelet count.
+Drink Papaya Juice- Papaya juice is a convenient way to get the health benefits of papaya.